 Imagine my surprise and delight when I walked into my favourite Walgreens and saw a ginormous display for La Roche Posay.
-It’s a French brand that I’d never used before but wanted to and was led to believe was super expensive, and while some of the prices that I saw were certainly extremely expensive for the drugstore, they weren’t out of reach.
-Walgreens seems to be trying to rebrand itself into an Ulta where you can can find expensive and inexpensive beauty and skin care products, what with the addition of this brand as well as Boots and Soap & Glory.
+It’s a French brand that I’d never used before but have wanted to, but I’ve been led to believe was super expensive.
+While some of the prices that I saw were certainly eyebrow raising for the drugstore, they weren’t out of reach.
+Walgreens seems to be trying to re-brand itself into an Ulta where you can can find expensive and inexpensive beauty and skin care products, what with the addition of this brand as well as Boots and Soap & Glory.

-The Effaclar system is relatively new, and at the time that I purchased my two items, the store was having a buy two, get the third free on all their skin care and I picked up the Medicated Gel Cleanser for the introductory price of $9 and the Clarifying Solution also for $9, along with a huge 13oz bottle of L’Oreal Micellar Water (for $7!), both items are usually $14.99.
+The Effaclar system is relatively new and at the time that I purchased my two items, the store was having a buy two, get the third item free on all their skin care.
+I picked up the Medicated Gel Cleanser for the introductory price of $9 and the Clarifying Solution also for $9, along with a huge 13oz bottle of L’Oreal Micellar Water (for $7!).
+Both the La Roche Posay items are usually $14.99.

 As for the Micellar Water, I’m not going to spend much time on it other that to show you pictures and say how I use it.

 The second item that I got is the Clarifying Solution, which regardless of how they phrase it, is a toner.
 I’ll tell you what though, this is not like any other toner that I’ve ever used in that it actually does what it says it will.
 I generally hate toners because, what is the purpose of a toner?
-Well most of them have different uses, but usually they have astringent properties that are supposed to help close pores.
-Except, when I use a toner, the exact opposite happens and I wind up with open pores and tired looking, dull skin.
-So I skin them.
+Well they all have different uses, but the most typical contains an astringent property that is supposed to help shrink pores.
+Except when I use a toner, the exact opposite happens and I wind up with open pores and tired looking, dull skin.
+So I skip them.

 I’m not sure what the heck crawled into my brain to make me get this one, oh yeah I do.
 This one is supposed to decongest and then close pores.
 Friends, it actually did that.
 In conjunction with the cleanser, a lot of my texture issue disappeared in a few days.
 And it locked my pores right the hell up immediately after applying it.
 So much so, that my serum, moisturiser and oil would not absorb into my skin very well.
 Because of that, I tend to only use it when my skin is tired and my pores are wide open.